krisp1/krisp1.github.io/aboutme.md

 subtitle:
 ---

 My name is Kp.
-I am an ethical hacker
+I am an IT Security Analyst

 ### My story

-To be honest, I'm having some trouble remembering right now.